 - Winter in ºC: (27 x 3) – 18 – 21 – 8 = 34ºC (93ºF)

-*The number of variable temperatures (room, flour, and friction) other than water temperature that affects dough temperature
+*The number of variable temperatures (room, flour, and friction) other than water temperature that affect dough temperature

-**The friction factor in baking represents the amount of heat transferred to bread dough during mixing and kneading.
-Friction can raise the temperature of your dough significantly, so it needs to be taken into account when making dough-temperature calculations.
+**The friction factor in baking represents the heat transferred to bread dough during mixing and kneading.
+Friction can raise the temperature of your dough significantly, so it needs to be considered when making dough temperature calculations.
 The amount of heat generated by the specific mixing method varies.

 - For stand mixer kneading, use a temperature between 11ºF and 18ºF (6°C-10°C) – I used 14ºF (8ºC) as the friction factor.